Law kuvitus opiskelu 165

 We aim to train highly educated, experienced and socially responsible legal experts.
 Our teaching is based on research and we encourage our students to become critical and independent thinkers.

-Faculty of Law offers degree studies in English language in the Master´s Degree Programme Law and Information Society and Doctoral Programme in Law.
+Faculty of Law does not offer degree studies in English language on the Bachelor's or Master's level at the moment.
+The last intake to the Master´s Degree Programme Law and Information Society was in 2020.
+It is possible to study for a doctoral degree in English in the Doctoral Programme in Law.

 Non-degree students can study the numerous Turku Law School courses.
 Two universities in Turku have combined the selection of law courses together and organize a wide range of high-quality academic law courses in English.
 The Turku Law School courses are open to both exchange and visiting students as well as degree students of the cooperative institutions.